vinsidious/gac/README.md

 ## Contributing

+For development instructions, see [DEVELOPMENT.md](DEVELOPMENT.md).

 1. Fork the repository
 2. Create a new branch for your feature
 3. Make your changes
-4. Run tests and linting: `make test && make lint`
+4. Run tests and linting
 5. Submit a pull request

 ## License

-`gac` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+MIT